RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Introduction

 \section{Introduction}

-Recommender systems are designed to comprehend users' preferences and intentions based on their behavioral history, subsequently providing the appropriate information to the right individual~\cite{johnson2014logistic,he2017neural,mnih2007probabilistic,rendle2010factorization,guo2017deepfm,cheng2016wide}.
+Recommender systems provide the appropriate information to the right individual based on comprehending users' preferences and intentions~\cite{koren2009matrix,koren2008factorization,lian2020lightrec}.
 These systems have become an essential component in various online services, including e-commerce, news, and television \& movies.
-Embedding-based recommender models, such as collaborative filtering based on latent factors~\cite{he2017neural,mnih2007probabilistic}, sequential recommenders~\cite{DBLP:conf/icdm/KangM18,tang2018personalized}, and graph neural network-based recommenders~\cite{ying2018graph,wu2022graph}, showcase their remarkable expressiveness in representing complex signals (such as sequence or graph structures), and have thus been extensively utilized in recommender systems.
-However, embedding-based models typically function in a black-box manner, resulting in a lack of interpretability.
+Embedding-based recommender models, such as collaborative filtering based on latent factors~\cite{koren2009matrix,lian2014geomf} and sequential recommenders~\cite{DBLP:conf/icdm/KangM18,lei2023practical}, showcase their remarkable expressiveness in representing complex signals, and have thus been extensively utilized in recommender systems.
+However, embedding-based models typically function in a black-box manner, resulting in a lack of explainability.